Cyfrin/Updraft/courses/fundamentals-of-zero-knowledge-proofs/1-fundamentals/15-summary/+page.md

     *   The "Helpful zero-knowledge proofs blog post."
     *   Further details on "Interactive vs non-interactive ZKPs" and "The Ali Baba cave" example.
     *   "Vitalik's blog post on the trusted setup."
 *   **Share Your Progress:** We'd love to hear about your learning journey and any projects you embark on!
-Feel free to share your course completion or subsequent achievements by tagging `@KieranNightingale` and `@CyfrinUpdraft` on Twitter.
+Feel free to share your course completion or subsequent achievements by tagging `@CiaraNightingal` and `@CyfrinUpdraft` on Twitter.

 Thank you for your dedication throughout this course.
 We hope you've found it valuable and that you're excited to continue exploring the powerful world of zero-knowledge proofs.
 Stay tuned for more learning opportunities!